 The beach is not the only draw for many visitors to Tanjung Rhu however, with many people heading further inland behind the shoreline and into Tanjung Rhu Village—home to some of Malaysia's most fascinating and diverse wildlife and natural landscape.

 Tanjung Rhu Village is a place where visitors can immerse themselves in the beauty of Mother Nature.
 Monkeys, kingfishers and huge monitor lizards gather to greet visitors along the river banks, while eagles soar overhead.
 Elsewhere, the village’s fish farm restaurant serves up fresh seafood straight from the ocean.

-Atma Alam Batik Art Village is a batik center located in Padang Matsirat, Malaysia on the island of Langkawi.
-Batik is a traditional wax-dyed cloth technique and an ancient art form.
-The center is owned by Aza Osman, an oil painter, and Roshadah Yusof, a batik artist.
-They designed the art village primarily to attract tourists and to promote the art of batik and showcase the creative art of batik in Langkawi.
-Atma Alam Batik Art Village has been recognized by the Ministry of Unity, Culture, Arts and Heritage of Malaysia.
+Set in Padang Matsirat on the Malaysian island of Langkawi, Atma Alam Batik Art Village is a craft center dedicated to batik, a traditional wax-dyed cloth technique and ancient art form.
+The center is owned by an oil painter and a batik artist, who designed it to celebrate the tradition and showcase the creative art of batik in Langkawi.

 Located at the southwest tip of Langkawi, Singa Besar Island (Pulau Singa Besar) is nestled between Beras Basah Island and Dayang Bunting Island.
 Singa Besar Island is home to over 1500 acres of dense rainforest, swaying palm trees, pure white sandy beaches, and some fascinating limestone formations.